microsoft/app-innovation-team/1. labs/walkthrough-bot-dotnet/README-AzDevOps.md

 8. Awesome, at this moment you have your first bot artifact ready to be deployed.

-#### Creating the Web App Bot in Azure Portal
+## Creating the Web App Bot in Azure Portal

-Go to https://portal.azure.com/ and get successfully sign-in with your Employee or Microsoft account.
+Go to <a href="https://portal.azure.com/" target="_blank">https://portal.azure.com/</a> and get successfully sign-in with your Employee or Microsoft account.

 Steps: